Exempt vs. Non-Exempt Classification is More Complex Than You Might Think

 - Salary Basis: Employee must be paid a predetermined amount each pay period (a fixed salary), without reduction for the quantity or quality of work performed.
 (Deductions may be made in very limited circumstances.)
 Note that this test does not apply to doctors, who may be paid on a commission or fee basis and still be exempt.

 - Job Duties: Employees must meet the duty requirements for one of three categories of exemption: Administrative, Executive, or Professional.
 This is the tricky part!
-See our Exempt vs. Non Exempt Self-Audit Checklist.
+See our Exempt vs. Non Exempt Guide.

 Conclusion: Employees must meet the standards of ALL THREE “tests” to be considered exempt.